Package 'rapbase'

 dbType

-String providing type of data source, one of "mysql" and "mssql".
-Defaults to "mysql"
+String providing type of data source, one of "mysql" and "sqlite".
+Defaults to "mysql". "mssql" is not supported anymore.

 Value